About the Westport Historical Society

 The Westport Historical Society, founded in 1889, is an educational organization dedicated to preserving, presenting and celebrating the history of Westport, Connecticut.
 It is committed to increasing awareness of the importance of preserving our town’s heritage and its historic buildings and landmarks.
 WHS is a private, non-profit 501 (c)(3) organization, sustained entirely by the generous support of members, donors, grants, program revenues, sponsors and endowment income.
 The financial statements of the WHS are audited annually by an independent accounting firm Van Brunt, DuBiago & Company, LLC.

 Wheeler House, the Society’s headquarters, at 25 Avery Place, Westport, Connecticut, was purchased in 1981.
-The house, built in 1795, was remodeled in the Italianate style in the 19th Century and is listed on the National Register of Historic Places and the Connecticut Register of Historic Places.
+The house, built in 1795, was remodeled in the Italianate style in the 19th Century and is listed on the National Register of Historic Places and the Connecticut Register of Historic Places as well as a Historic Landmark.
 The house has three Victorian Period rooms and a gift shop.
 The only octagonal-roof, cobblestone barn in Connecticut, which is on the property, was completely restored over a ten-year period and houses the Museum of Westport History displaying a diorama of the town as it looked toward the end of the 19th Century.

 Adams Academy, a 19th Century, one-room schoolhouse on its original site in Green’s Farms, has been restored by the Society.
 Adams Academy is a stop on our annual Holiday House Tour and is open for special programs and events.
 For information, call 203-222-1424.